DataDog/documentation/content/en/agent/guide/heroku-ruby.md

 {{< img src="agent/guide/heroku_ruby/custom_metric.png" alt="Creation of a new log based metric" >}}

 Once the rule has been created, wait for a few minutes to gather the new metrics.
-Then, click on “See in Metric Explorer” to have a look to your new metric:
+Then, click on "See in Metric Explorer" to have a look to your new metric:

 {{< img src="agent/guide/heroku_ruby/generated_metric.png" alt="Log based available metrics" >}}
 {{< img src="agent/guide/heroku_ruby/metrics_explorer.png" alt="Metrics Explorer view" >}}